Little Yellow Wheelbarrow

 • Width: 12-24 inches

-• Zone Requirements: 3-9 ( I am in Zone 2, and I have had great success with California poppies even those they are not recommended for my zone)
+• Zone Requirements: 3-9 (I am in Zone 2, and I have had great success with California poppies even those they are not recommended for my zone)

 Zinnias

-• Blooms: Summer and early fall
+• Blooms: Late summer and early fall

 • Light Needs: Full Sun